MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-implementingvalue.md

 ---
 title: Value Control Pattern
-description: Describes guidelines and conventions for implementing IValueProvider, including information about properties and methods. ms.assetid: '6b11d281-aca7-4548-853c-e7322999825d'
+description: Describes guidelines and conventions for implementing IValueProvider, including information about properties and methods. ms.assetid: 6b11d281-aca7-4548-853c-e7322999825d
-keywords: ["UI Automation,implementing Value control pattern", "UI Automation,Value control pattern", "UI Automation,IValueProvider", "IValueProvider", "implementing UI Automation Value control patterns", "Value control patterns", "control patterns,IValueProvider", "control patterns,implementing UI Automation Value", "control patterns,Value", "interfaces,IValueProvider"]
+keywords:
+- UI Automation,implementing Value control pattern
+- UI Automation,Value control pattern
+- UI Automation,IValueProvider
+- IValueProvider
+- implementing UI Automation Value control patterns
+- Value control patterns
+- control patterns,IValueProvider
+- control patterns,implementing UI Automation Value
+- control patterns,Value
+- interfaces,IValueProvider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Value Control Pattern

-Describes guidelines and conventions for implementing [**IValueProvider**](uiauto-ivalueprovider.md), including information about properties and methods.
+Describes guidelines and conventions for implementing [**IValueProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-ivalueprovider?branch=master), including information about properties and methods.
 The **Value** control pattern is used to support controls that have an intrinsic value not spanning a range and that can be represented as a string.

 The value string can be editable, depending on the control and its settings.
 For examples of controls that implement this control pattern, see [Control Types and Their Supported Control Patterns](uiauto-controlpatternmapping.md).